 Surgery for foraminal narrowing

-Foraminal narrowing, also known as foraminal stenosis, is a condition in which the foraminal canal in the spine narrows or constricts.
+Foraminal narrowing, also known as foraminal stenosis, is a condition in which one or more of the foraminal canals in the spine narrows or constricts.

-The foraminal canal is a passageway on either side of the vertebrae that allows the nerve roots to exit the spine.
-Because this is already a narrow canal between the vertebrae, anything that constricts this passageway, such as a bulging disc or bone spur, could cause a nerve to become trapped in the canal.
+The foramina are openings between the vertebrae that allow the nerve roots to exit the spine.
+Because these exits are already relatively narrow, anything that constricts the foramina, such as a bulging disc or bone spur, could compression to occur on the nerve root.
 If this happens, pain and limited mobility, as well as other symptoms, may develop.

 Types of foraminal narrowing surgery

-- Foraminotomy — Involves the removal of the substance (tissue, disc material, bone, etc.) blocking one or more foramina.
+- Foraminotomy.
+This procedure involves the removal of the substance such as tissue, disc material or bone that is blocking one or more foramina.

-- Discectomy — Removes all or a portion of a bulging or herniated disc compressing a nerve root.
+- Discectomy.
+Surgeons will perform a discectomy to remove all or part of a bulging or herniated disc compressing a nerve root.

-- Fusion — Involves the use of metal cages and bone grafts to fuse together the two vertebrae surrounding the narrowed foraminal canal.
+- Fusion.
+Spinal fusion procedures involve the use of metal cages and bone grafts to fuse together the two vertebrae surrounding the narrowed foraminal canal.
 Fusion is often used in conjunction with one or more of the procedures above to improve spinal stability after spinal components have been surgically removed.

-Traditionally, surgery for foraminal narrowing has meant an open neck or back procedure that required large incisions, a hospital stay of several days or more, and a lengthy recovery.
+Traditionally, surgery for foraminal narrowing meant a full open neck or back procedure that required a large incision, significant muscle disruption, overnight hospitalization and a lengthy recovery.
 Now, patients have the opportunity to choose a safer and effective alternative to traditional open back surgery.^